portworx/px-docs/applications/cassandra-px-perf-test.md

 This guide is to measure the performance of running Cassandra with PX volumes.
 We use Docker directly on EC2 instances.
 You may chose to use a different way of starting Cassandra and creating Portworx volumes depending on your orchestration environment (Kubernetes, Mesosphere or Swarm).

 # Testing Cassandra on PX
 Below are the instructions to test and verify Cassandra's Performance with PX volumes in a Docker environment without a scheduler.
 We will create three Cassandra docker containers on three machines and each Cassandra container will expose its ports.
-The test is conducted in AWS, using three r4.2xlarge instance and each with 60GB Ram and 128GB disk for PX cluster.
+The test is conducted in AWS, using three r4.2xlarge instance and each with 60GB Ram and 128GB disk for the PX cluster.

 ## Setup for the test